 Joy Moss MBE

 Joy’s charitable career began in the 1960’s when she became a founder member and Chairman of the Desert Dons, raising funds for David ben Gurion’s university in the Negev.
 In 1976 Joy ‘married into’ the Jewish Child’s Day charity, where her mother-in-law was Vice Chairman.
 She joined the National Council soon afterwards and has devoted her charitable endeavours to Jewish Child’s Day since then.
-Since becoming Chairman, Joy has worked with four successive Executive Directors to grow the charity and the increase the number of projects it supports to its current level.
+Joy chaired Jewish Child’s Day for over thirty years during which time, she worked with six successive Executive Directors to grow the charity and the increase the number of projects it supports to its current level.
 She was awarded an MBE for services to charity in 2012.
 Joy is married to Jewish Child’s Day Trustee, Stephen Moss CBE, and has two adult children.
+Joy was made Life President in November 2017 and continues to be a fantastic influence on the Charity.

 Stephen Moss CBE